-Indeed, many of those who excel in business, finance, public service, sports, science, arts, full-time or side business, and other traditionally male-dominated fields are women.
+Indeed, many of those who excel in business, finance, public service, sports, science, arts, full-time or side business, and other traditionally male-dominated fields in the Philippines are females.

 Be inspired by empowered women in the Philippines who are making a difference as leaders, mentors, role models, and game-changers in their respective fields.